Setting Up the Solo System

 Default Solo Source

-Each of the three Solo Output Channels can be configured to receive a default input source when no other source is being soloed.
-This can be any source within the console; the main mix output, a lead vocal channel or a certain monitor mix etc. The default solo source is independent for each Solo output channel.
+Each of the three Solo Output Channels can be configured to receive a default input source.
+This can be any source within the console; the main mix output, a comms system feed or a certain monitor mix etc. The default solo source is independent for each Solo output channel.

 Go to the Detail View for a Solo Channel and go to Input/Routing.
 Tap Route Default Input on the right and the Routing View will open.